Rockypocky77/ChancifySATPrep/sat15.md

 B) the manager implemented several improvements

-C) several improvements had been implemented by the manager
+C) the manager's several improvements were implemented

 D) the implementing of several improvements was done by the manager